jazzfog/HTML5-Image-Upload-Preview/readme.md

 **Please, note**

-- This is just case study, it does not feature fallback for older browsers or comprehensive error handling.
+- This is just a *case study*, it does not feature fallback for older browsers or comprehensive error handling.
 - For demo purposes it allows to upload only images but you can easily remove this limitation.
 - Example uses PHP on backend but, obviously, you can use anything: it works as regular post-form with file field
 - Just to make it clear: It does not use Flash.